neutrons/RefRed/docs/use-case-list.rst

 List of use-cases
 -----------------

-Reflectometry measured the probability R(q) of neutrons to reflect off the surface of a film as a function of q, the wavevector transfer perpendicular to the surface of the film.
+Reflectometry measures the probability R(q) of neutrons to reflect off the surface of a film as a function of q, the wavevector transfer perpendicular to the surface of the film.